inoxb198/Universal-Source-Coding/README.md

 First we try and formalize how large should be a chunk of data.Suppose a monkey is randomly hitting keys on a typewriter with all the 128 ascii characters.The expected number of hits required to hit all the characters is 128H_{128} where H_{128} denotes the 128th harmonic number this fact comes from the Expectation of coupon collecting problem

-Formally, the process can be described as follows:
+We now formally show how the dictionary keeps on getting updated so at every step we dont have to save the dictionary and the process can be described as follows:

 1. **Initialization**:
    - Given an initial encoding scheme \( E_1 \), weight vector \( W_1 \), and dictionary \( D_1 \), encode the first chunk of text using \( E_1 \) and maintain \( D_1 \).